Salif Keita: Career

 Keita's album La Différence was produced around the end of 2009.
 The work is dedicated to the struggle of the world albino community (victims of human sacrifice), for which Keita has been crusading all his life.
 In one of the album's tracks, the singer calls others to understand that "difference" does not mean "bad" and to show love and compassion towards albinos like everyone else: "I am black/ my skin is white/ so I am white and my blood is black [albino]/...I love that because it is a difference that's beautiful", "some of us are beautiful some are not/some are black some are white/all that difference was on purpose...for us to complete each other/let everyone get his love and dignity/the world will be beautiful."

 La Différence was recorded between Bamako, Beirut, Paris, and Los Angeles.
 This unique musical feel is reinforced by soulful pitches in the track "Samigna" emanating from the trumpet of the great Lebanese jazzman Ibrahim Maalouf.

-In 2001, Keita's song "Tomorrow" was featured in the Will Smith film, Ali.
+In 2001, Keita's song "Tomorrow" was featured in the Will Smith film Ali.

 La Différence won Keita one of the biggest musical awards of his career: the Best World Music 2010 at the Victoires de la musique.

-In 2013, after what he described as "threats" from the Boycott, Divestment and Sanctions campaign, he cancelled a performance in Israel.
+In 2013, after what he described as "threats" from the Boycott, Divestment and Sanctions (BDS) campaign, he cancelled a performance in Israel.
 He later published a letter on his Facebook page, stating that he decided to cancel the event because he was scared of "being harmed personally or professionally", but clarified that he still "love[d] Israel", slamming BDS as an "extremist group" who used "scare tactics and bullying".

-In November 2018, he announced his retirement from recording at a concert in Fana, Mali.
+In November 2018, Keita announced his retirement from recording at a concert in Fana, Mali.
 The album Un Autre Blanc, which was released at the concert, would be his last.
+For his farewell recording he invited a rich cast of African singers to help him on one of his songs called "Gnamale".
+At the end of the album he thanked God for blessing him and warning people who would misuse his name.

+He uses traditional African instruments such as the djembe, kora and balafon which are quite prevalent in his sound.
+He has also been able to sing to non-traditional instrumentation.
+He has more than 15 albums and Keita counts Un Autre Blanc as his swan song.

+He was to act as legislative body from 2020 till his resignation of 31 July 2023.

+In August 2023, Keïta was appointed adviser to the head of the junta by Colonel Assimi Goïta.

+In April 2025, Keita came out of retirement to release So Kono, his first album in seven years.
+The record is characterized by an unusually sparse sound, featuring guitar, ngoni, calabash, tama, and cello.